avanov/pyramid_webforms/README.rst

 - form fields are defined with plain dictionaries;
 - the fields can be reused by any other module;
 - each field record contains an assigned FormEncode-based validator;
-- a form is defined with simple declarative interface.
+- a form is defined with the simple declarative interface.

 See also